Bennyhwanggggg/Udacity-Computer-Vision-Nanodegree/advanced_cnn_architectures/advanced_cnn_architectures.md

 #### Speed
 Fast R-CNN is about 10 times as fast to train as an R-CNN because it only creates convolutional layers once for a given image and then performs further analysis on the layer.
 Fast R-CNN also takes a shorter time to test on a new image!
 It’s test time is dominated by the time it takes to create region proposals.

+### Faster R-CNN
+Faster R-CNN has a lower time to form region proposals.
+It takes an input image, and puts into CNN until a certain convolution layer.
+This time it uses the produced feature map as input into a separate region proposal network.
+It produce its own feature in the region proposal network.
+For each ROI, it checks if it contains an object and perform classification if it does.
+It eliminates the non-object ROI first to speed up the process.

+#### Region Proposal Network
+You may be wondering: how exactly are the RoI's generated in the region proposal portion of the Faster R-CNN architecture?

+The region proposal network (RPN) works in Faster R-CNN in a way that is similar to YOLO object detection, which you'll learn about in the next lesson.
+The RPN looks at the output of the last convolutional layer, a produced feature map, and takes a sliding window approach to possible-object detection.
+It slides a small (typically 3x3) window over the feature map, then for each window the RPN:

+1. Uses a set of defined anchor boxes, which are boxes of a defined aspect ratio (wide and short or tall and thin, for example) to generate multiple possible RoI's, each of these is considered a region proposal.
+2. For each proposal, this network produces a probability, Pc, that classifies the region as an object (or not) and a set of bounding box coordinates for that object.
+3. Regions with too low a probability of being an object, say Pc < 0.5, are discarded.

+##### Training the Region Proposal Network
+Since, in this case, there are no ground truth regions, how do you train the region proposal network?

+The idea is, for any region, you can check to see if it overlaps with any of the ground truth objects.
+That is, for a region, if we classify that region as an object or not-object, which class will it fall into?
+For a region proposal that does cover some portion of an object, we should say that there is a high probability that this region has an object init and that region should be kept; if the likelihood of an object being in a region is too low, that region should be discarded.

+I'd recommend [this blog post](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9) if you'd like to learn more about region selection.

+#### Speed Bottleneck
+Now, for all of these networks including Faster R-CNN, we've aimed to improve the speed of our object detection models by reducing the time it takes to generate and decide on region proposals.